Blog

 When planning a playground for your city or town, consider the space allotted for the playground.
 Do you have a lot of room or just a small area that can be dedicated to the playground?
 Will your playground consist of multiple zones or areas designated for specific age groups?

 One thing to keep in mind when building a community playground is that the playground area extends beyond the equipment itself.
 You’ll also want to provide a cushioned surface that goes beyond the bounds of the playground structures.
-Usually, you’ll want to allow for at least 6 feet of cushioned surfacing beyond the edge of the equipment.
+Make sure to provide protective surfacing that extends at least 6 feet in all directions beyond the edge of the equipment.
 In the case of slides and swings, surfacing a larger area is usually recommended.

 3. Are You Building From Scratch or Adding on to an Existing Playground?